AdriaPm/AdriaPm/README.md

 <h3 align="center">A passionate Bachelor's Student in Video Game Design & Development</h3>

-- 🌱 I’m currently learning **3D Generalist Art, Game Design, and Unity Development**.
+- 🌱 I’m currently learning **3D Generalist Art, Technical Art, and Unity Development**.

 - 💬 Ask me about **anything you are wondering about myself!**